x0b/rcx/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest a new feature or enhancement for extRact
+about: Suggest a new feature or enhancement for Round Sync
 title: ''
 labels: ''
 assignees: ''